Forest Avenue and Grant Street

 The City of Buffalo continues to make efforts to improve safe access for pedestrians and bicycles consistent with the regional plan.
 As construction nears completion on Niagara Street for protected bicycle lanes as part of the Empire State Trail, additional investments are planned on Elmwood and Delaware Avenues.
 However, a gap in planning and investment exists along Forest Avenue to connect these new facilities.

 Along this section of Forest Avenue, between Richmond and Niagara Streets in particular, there are roughly 4,250 residents (American Community Survey 5-year; 2015-2019).
 Based on counts conducted by GObike Buffalo in fall 2021, 230 pedestrians and bicyclists utilize this corridor every day.
 Four different bus routes also pass through this area, and serve over 200 average daily passengers from this neighborhood (American Community Survey 5-year; 2015-2019).
-However, between 2015 and 2019 (American Community Survey), approximately 18 pedestrians were hit by cars, one pedestrian was killed, and 18 bicyclists were also hit by cars.
+However, between 2015 and 2019 (American Community Survey), approximately 18 pedestrians were hit by cars, one pedestrian, a child, was killed, and 18 bicyclists were also hit by cars.

 Healthy, Complete Streets